-Studies for major immigrant-receiving countries provide evidence on the comparative economic performance of immigrant classes (skill-, kinship-, and humanitarian-based).
-Developed countries are increasingly competing for high-skilled immigrants, who perform better in the labor market.
+There is increasing global competition for high-skilled immigrants, as countries intensify efforts to attract a larger share of the world's talent pool.
+In this environment, high-skill immigrants are becoming increasingly selective in their choices between alternative destinations.
+Studies for major immigrant-receiving countries that provide evidence on the comparative economic performance of immigrant classes (skill-, kinship-, and humanitarian-based) show that skill-based immigrants perform better in the labor market.
 However, there are serious challenges to their economic integration, which highlights a need for complementary immigration and integration policies.

 Skill-based selection of immigrants responds to the needs of the economy.